1942 - 1943 Return to Acting

 "A little annoyance like blindness only made Esmond's torch shine brighter.

-In September 1942, Theatre World magazine interviewed Esmond on the set of the film The Silver Fleet, at Denham Studios where he described himself at the time as "a rather unglorified mixture of Erich von Stroheim and Lon Chaney."
+In September 1942, Theatre World magazine interviewed Esmond on the set of The Silver Fleet at Denham Studios where he described himself at the time as "a rather unglorified mixture of Erich von Stroheim and Lon Chaney."
 The article continued: "Playgoers who saw his breath-taking performance as the Chief Engineer of the Arts in The Insect Play a couple of years before the war will know that apart from being able to look like an inhuman tyrant, Esmond can assume the Prussian manner to perfection.
 He learned a good deal about the German temperament, character and customs during the summer of 1935 while living in Berlin for the making of Black Roses, in which he played opposite Lillian Harvey.
 Having scored such a success at the microphone, and now before the movie camera, this young actor's return to the footlights is awaited with even keener interest."

 Esmond in The Silver Fleet (1943) as Gestapo officer Von Schiffer.
 When he filmed his scenes at Denham Studios in autumn 1942, Esmond was totally blind, but he pulled off the illusion to perfection with much rehearsal and assistance from his fellow actors.
 Some of the scarring around his forehead and temple from his injuries can clearly be seen.